waitinfuture/emapreduce/intl.en-US/User Guide/Open source assembly/Presto/SQL statement.md

     [ WITH GRANT OPTION ]
     ```

--   描述
+-   **Description**

-    授予指定的权限指定的受让对象。
+    Grants the specified privileges to the specified grantee.

-    -   `ALL PRIVILEGES` 包括 DELETE, INSERT 和 SELECT 权限。
+    -   Specifying `ALL PRIVILEGES` grants DELETE, INSERT and SELECT privileges.
-    -   `PUBLIC`表示所有用户。
-    -   使用`WITH GRANT OPTION`允许权限受让对象给其他用户赋予相同的权限。
+    -   Specifying `PUBLIC`grants privileges to the PUBLIC role and hence to all users.
+    -   The optional `WITH GRANT OPTION` clause allows the grantee to grant these same privileges to others.
--   示例
+-   **Examples**

     ```
-    GRANT INSERT, SELECT ON orders TO alice; --- 给用户alice赋权 GRANT SELECT ON nation TO alice WITH GRANT OPTION; --- 给用户alice赋权，同时，alice还具有赋予其他用户**SELECT**权限的权限， GRANT SELECT ON orders TO PUBLIC; --- 开放表order的**SELECT**权限给所有人
+    GRANT INSERT, SELECT ON orders TO alice; --- Grant privileges to user alice GRANT SELECT ON nation TO alice WITH GRANT OPTION; --- Grant SELECT privilege to user alice, additionally allowing alice to grant **SELECT** privilege to others
+    GRANT SELECT ON orders TO PUBLIC; --- Grant **SELECT** privilege on the table order to everyone
     ```

--   局限
+-   **Limitations**

-    某些连接器可能不支持 `GRANT`。
+    Some connectors have no support for `GRANT`.

 ## INSERT {#section_c25_2qf_1fb .section}

--   概要
+-   **Synopsis**

     ```
     INSERT INTO table_name [ ( column [, ... ] ) ] query
     ```

--   描述
+-   **Description**

-    插入数据。如果指定了列名列表,该列表必须精确匹配 `query` 的结果集。没有出现在列名列表中的列将使用`null`进行填充。
+    Inserts new rows into a table.
+If the list of column names is specified, they must exactly match the list of columns produced by the `query`.
+Each column in the table not present in the column list is filled with a `null` value.

--   示例
+-   **Examples**

     ```
-    INSERT INTO orders SELECT * FROM new_orders; --- 将select结果插入表orders中
+    INSERT INTO orders SELECT * FROM new_orders; --- Insert the SELECT results into the orders table.
-    INSERT INTO cities VALUES (1, 'San Francisco'); --- 插入一行数据 INSERT INTO cities VALUES (2, 'San Jose'), (3, 'Oakland'); --- 插入多行数据 INSERT INTO nation (nationkey, name, regionkey, comment) VALUES (26, 'POLAND', 3, 'no comment'); --- 插入一行数据 INSERT INTO nation (nationkey, name, regionkey) VALUES (26, 'POLAND', 3); --- 插入一行数据（只包括部分列）
+    INSERT INTO cities VALUES (1, 'San Francisco'); --- Insert a single row INSERT INTO cities VALUES (2, 'San Jose'), (3, 'Oakland'); --- Insert multiple rows INSERT INTO nation (nationkey, name, regionkey, comment) VALUES (26, 'POLAND', 3, 'no comment'); --- Insert a single row INSERT INTO nation (nationkey, name, regionkey) VALUES (26, 'POLAND', 3); --- Inserts a single row (only includes some columns)
     ```

 ## PREPARE {#section_tlw_2qf_1fb .section}

--   概要
+-   **Synopsis**

     ```
     PREPARE statement_name FROM statement
     ```

--   描述
+-   **Description**

-    创建一个预处理语句，以备后续使用。预处理语句就是一组保存在会话中的命名查询语句集合，可以在这些语句中定义参数，在实际执行时填充实际的值。定义的参数使用?占位。
+    Prepares a statement for execution at a later time.
+Prepared statements are queries saved in a session with a given name.
+The statement can include parameters in place of literals to be replaced at execution time.
+Parameters are represented by ?.

--   示例
+-   **Examples**

     ```
-    --- 不带参数的预处理查询语句
-    PREPARE my_select1 FROM
+    --- Prepare a query that does not include parameters PREPARE my_select1 FROM
     SELECT * FROM nation;
-    --- 带参数的预处理查询语句
-    PREPARE my_select2 FROM
+    --- Prepare a query that includes parameters PREPARE my_select2 FROM
     SELECT name FROM nation WHERE regionkey = ?
-AND nationkey < ?;
+AND nationkey < ? ;
-    --- 不带参数的预处理插入语句
-    PREPARE my_insert FROM
+    --- Prepare an insert statement that does not include parameters PREPARE my_insert FROM
     INSERT INTO cities VALUES (1, 'San Francisco');
     ```